The memory of computer plays a very important role in Computer system. Generally the Memory of the computer can be divided into two types.

-This is also a memory of computer, which is called read only memory (ROM).
-Again it is the ICs inside the PC that form the ROM.
+This is also a memory of a computer, which is called read only memory (ROM).
+Again, it is the ICs inside the PC that from the ROM.
 The storage of program and data in the ROM is permanent.
 The ROM stores some standard processing program supplied by the manufacturers to operate the personal computer.
-The ROM can only be read by the CPU but it cannot be changed.
+The ROM can only be read by the CPU, but it cannot be changed.
 The basic input/output program is stored in the ROM that examines and initializes various equipment attached to the PC when the switch is made ON.
 The memories, which do not lose their content on failure of power supply, are known as non-volatile memories.
-ROM is non-volatile memory.
+The ROM is non-volatile memory.

 Types of ROM